khanhthanhdev/Text2Video/Readme.md

 2. **Instruction Tuning**
    - Similar to frameworks like FLAN-T5 or InstructGPT, R1-Zero was exposed to curated prompts (instructions, Q&A, conversation) to improve zero-shot and few-shot performance.
-   - This approach helps the model produce more stable, context-aware answers and reduces “hallucination” events.
+   - This approach helps the model produce more stable, context-aware answers and reduces "hallucination" events.

 3. **Semantic Compression**
-   - The encoder can compress textual segments into “semantic slots,” enabling more efficient cross-attention in the decoder stage.
+   - The encoder can compress textual segments into "semantic slots," enabling more efficient cross-attention in the decoder stage.
    - This is theoretically grounded in **Manifold Hypothesis** arguments, where the textual input can be seen as lying on a lower-dimensional manifold, thus amenable to a compressed representation.

-From a **cognitive science** perspective, R1-Zero aspires to mimic a layered approach to knowledge assimilation, balancing short-term “working memory” (sequence tokens) with long-term “knowledge representation” (model parameters).
+From a **cognitive science** perspective, R1-Zero aspires to mimic a layered approach to knowledge assimilation, balancing short-term "working memory" (sequence tokens) with long-term "knowledge representation" (model parameters).

 ---